genropy/genropy_saved/docs/genro/webpage_elements/css.rst

     CSS is a simple mechanism for adding style (e.g., fonts, colors, spacing) to Web documents.

-    * When you use CSS on a Genro :ref:`webpages_webpages` keep in mind that the only difference with standard CSS lies in this rule:
+    * When you use CSS on a Genro :ref:`webpages_webpages` keep in mind that the main difference with standard CSS lies in this rule:

       **you have to use the "_" symbol in place of the "-" symbol**::